nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://wordpress.org/support/plugin/s3-image-optimizer

 == Changelog ==

+= .7 =
+* fixed fatal error when bucket location is empty (us-east) in accounts with mixed regions

 = .6 =
 * fixed fatal error when bucket region is not set properly